Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 At each stage of the network update loop, we iterate through the fixed-size queue for that stage, checking each queue item.
 At that point, the proper `[MessageHandler]`-tagged method to deserialize and handle the method is discovered via a simple array lookup on the MessageType field, and it's called with a NetworkContext composed of the network manager plus the appropriate values from the IncomingMessageItem.
 Array lookups are fast, and the MessageHandlerAttribute allows this array to be automatically populated via codegen, eliminating any need to manually maintain this list.

-## FastNetworkWriter and FastNetworkReader
+## FastBufferWriter and FastBufferReader

-FastNetworkWriter and FastNetworkReader are replacements for the current NetworkWriter and NetworkReader.
+FastBufferWriter and FastBufferReader are replacements for the current NetworkWriter and NetworkReader.
 They have much the same interface, but there are some critical differences:

-- FastNetworkWriter and FastNetworkReader are **structs**, not **classes**.
+- FastBufferWriter and FastBufferReader are **structs**, not **classes**.
 This means they can be constructed and destructed without allocations if necessary.
-- FastNetworkWriter and FastNetworkReader both wrap `NativeArray<byte>`, allowing us to take advantage of extremely fast `Allocator.Temp` and `Allocator.TempJob` allocations to create temporary buffers.
+- FastBufferWriter and FastBufferReader both wrap `NativeArray<byte>`, allowing us to take advantage of extremely fast `Allocator.Temp` and `Allocator.TempJob` allocations to create temporary buffers.
-- Neither FastNetworkReader nor FastNetworkWriter inherits from nor contains a `Stream`.
+- Neither FastBufferReader nor FastBufferWriter inherits from nor contains a `Stream`.
 Any code that currently operates on streams will have to be rewritten.
-- FastNetworkReader and FastNetworkWriter are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.
+- FastBufferReader and FastBufferWriter are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.

 # Drawbacks